CelerData/terraform-provider-celerdatabyoc/docs/index.md

 ## Authentication

-Currently, Terraform supports using an application key to authenticate into the CelerData Cloud Private platform.
+Currently, Terraform supports using an application key to authenticate into the CelerData Cloud BYOC platform.

 Before you start a cluster deployment through Terraform, you must create an application key by following these steps:

-1. Sign in to the [CelerData Cloud Private console](https://cloud.celerdata.com/login).
+1. Sign in to the [CelerData Cloud BYOC console](https://cloud.celerdata.com/login).

 2. In the left-side navigation pane, choose **Application keys**.